pmgl/starblast-modding/README.md

 Syntax: `ship.emptyWeapons()`

 ### Aliens
-You can access to the list of aliens through the array `game.aliens`
+You can access the list of aliens through the array `game.aliens`

-You can also find an alien with specific id using `game.findAlien(id)`, which returns an object represent the matched alien or `null` (if there are no aliens matching the provided id)
+You can also find an alien with a specific id using `game.findAlien(id)`, which returns an object representing the matched alien or `null` (if no aliens are matching the provided id)
 #### Creation
 To create an alien, use `game.addAlien({ options })`

 List of accepted options:

-(Note: Server will response with `Incorrect data` when at least one input property value is improper)
+(Note: Server will respond with `Incorrect data` when at least one input property value is improper)

 | Option | Description | Default value (if omitted) |
 | - | - | - |